It's Crowan Feast this Sunday.

 On Feast Monday there was a clay shooting match at Leedstown, a ‘a sale of work’ (church bazaar) and general disappointment that the Fourburrow Hunt was not able to meet as usual (no reason given).

-Fast forward 35 years, through two World Wars, and we find similar celebrations taking place in 1948.
+Fast forward 35 years, through two World Wars, similar celebrations were taking place in 1948.
 Miss Marion Goldsworthy (remembered by many of us as Mrs Marion James) played the organ at Crowan.
 Services were held at Leedstown, Releath and Black Rock chapels and that year the Fourburrow Hunt did meet on Feast Monday, attracting a large following.